Vladimir Plahotniuc: Multiple identity

 At the beginning of 2011, shortly after his election to Parliament, Romanian newspaper Adevărul unveiled the fact that Plahotniuc has Romanian citizenship, being registered under the name of Vlad Ulinici, and previously as Vladimir Ulinici.
 He explained this fact by "wanting to protect his children against discrimination during their studies in Romania".
 Later, he announced that he had requested that his name be changed to Plahotniuc in his Romanian documents as well.
 For the use of the false identity Plahotniuc faced criminal prosecution in Romania three years after his double Ulinici/Plahotniuc identity was revealed in Adevărul Moldova.
 The prosecutor dismissed the criminal case because in the Republic of Moldova using a false identity is not a crime.

 In December 2019, it was found out that Vlad Plahotniuc has one more identity on the territory of the Republic of Moldova with the name of Vladislav Novak.
 The document, according to President Igor Dodon, was issued by the Public Services Agency at the request of the Information and Security Service of the Republic of Moldova.

+Plahotniuc has at least six aliases and passports from Romania, Ukraine, Bulgaria, Russia, Iraq, and Vanuatu.

 Honours

-By Decree no. 1298 of the President of the Republic of Moldova of 29 August 2007 regarding the granting of state distinctions "for the contribution to the reconstruction of the Curchi Monastery and the merits for the preservation and propagation of the historical-cultural heritage" was awarded with the Order "Gloria Muncii".
+By Decree no. 1298 of the president of the Republic of Moldova of 29 August 2007 regarding the granting of state distinctions "for the contribution to the reconstruction of the Curchi Monastery and the merits for the preservation and propagation of the historical-cultural heritage" was awarded with the Order "Gloria Muncii".

-On 24 July 2014, Vlad Plahotniuc was awarded by the former President of the Republic of Moldova, Nicolae Timofti with the highest distinction in Moldova Order of the Republic "for major contributions to attaining foreign policy goals set by the Moldovan government – political association and economic integration with European Union".
-He was stripped of the distinction on 18 February 2021 by the current president of the Republic of Moldova Maia Sandu.
+On 24 July 2014, Vlad Plahotniuc was awarded with the highest distinction in Moldova, the Order of the Republic, by president of the Republic of Moldova Nicolae Timofti "for major contributions to attaining foreign policy goals set by the Moldovan government – political association and economic integration with European Union".
+He was stripped of the distinction on 18 February 2021 by the president Maia Sandu.